Nemin32/Nemin32.github.io/_drafts/aorant.md

 ### Sound Effects

+As mentioned above, the sound effects, created by Josh Gabriel, provide a lot to the atmosphere.
 An example I simply can't leave without mention is the possession sound.
 It is hands down the single best video game sound effect that I know of.
 It is a perfect little story in itself: it starts out modestly as Abe starts chanting, then the sounds starts swelling as the music cooperates with the graphics until finally the crescendo peaks and the whole thing is punctuated further with a moment